kaeldominion/CrowdStack/docs/SUPABASE_EMAIL_TEMPLATES.md

 To enable OTP code verification (especially for iOS users) and add CrowdStack branding, you need to customize the email templates in Supabase.

+## ⚠️ Important: Logo Format

+**Email clients (Gmail, Outlook, Yahoo) do NOT support SVG images!**

+The templates below use the PNG version at `https://crowdstack.app/crowdstack-full-dark-2x.png`.

+This file exists in `apps/unified/public/crowdstack-full-dark-2x.png`.

+---

 ## How to Update Email Templates

 1. Go to your **Supabase Dashboard**